GoogleCloudPlatform/spring-cloud-gcp/cloud-spanner-spring-data-r2dbc/README.md

 ## Back Pressure

-Table rows are transmitted from Cloud Spanner in fragments called `PartialResultset`.
+When you execute a **read** query in Cloud Spanner, the table rows of the result are transmitted back to the client in chunks called `PartialResultSets`.
+Every `PartialResultSet` object may contain any number of complete (or incomplete) table rows, and the number of rows cannot be determined beforehand.
+Consequently, the driver requests these `PartialResultSet` objects from upstream and holds a buffer of these objects from which the table rows of the results are extracted.
-The number of fragments for each row cannot be determined beforehand.
+As the buffer is depleted, more `PartialResultSets` will be streamed from Cloud Spanner and will replenish the buffer.

-While you can decide the number of rows you request from `SpannerResult`, the Cloud Spanner R2DBC driver will always request a fixed number of fragments from Cloud Spanner to fulfill your request and will do so repeatedly if necessary.
+In order to support backpressure under these conditions, the driver provides a setting `partial_result_set_fetch_size` which specifies how many PartialResultSet objects the driver requests from Spanner in it's first request to store in the buffer.
+This number is an upper bound that affects how it is replenished; when the client has consumed 25% of the PartialResultSets, it will request 25% upstream from Spanner.
+See the [prefetch documentation](https://projectreactor.io/docs/core/release/reference/#_operators_changing_the_demand_from_downstream) for more info.

-The default number of fragments per request to Cloud Spanner is 1, but this can be configured with the `partial_result_set_fetch_size` config property for your situation.
+The default buffer size of `PartialResultSets` is 1 and this may be increased by setting `partial_result_set_fetch_size`.

 ## Exception Handling